 “Just tell me what you want, what you really really want” …sang the Spice Girls in the 1990’s.
 My daughter was a toddler then and if someone had asked me what I really really wanted at that time, the answer would have revolved around how to balance the 3 C’s.
 Caring, cleaning and career!
-I was and still am ambitious and driven businesswoman.
+I was then, and still am, an ambitious and driven businesswoman.

 Australia needs to get unstuck from its 1950’s attitudes to women and work.

-When I was juggling the 3 C’s, I don’t think I would have had the foresight, courage or conviction to say “I’ll have a wife thanks” if I had been asked the same question.
+When I was juggling the 3 C’s, I don’t think I would have had the foresight, courage or conviction to say ‘I’ll have a wife thanks’ if I had been asked the same question.
 Having a wife would have meant being able to get on with advancing my career, increasing my economic independence and accelerating my fulfilment, enabled by someone doing all of the unpaid stuff I was doing on top of my day job!

 Your manager, peer, friend or partner is not a mind reader.

 Your manager, peer, friend or partner is not a mind reader.
 There is no one hanging around waiting to anoint you to the role, salary, life that you really want.
 I can guarantee you though, there are plenty of people in your life that will be overjoyed when you ask them for help, when you declare what you really want.
 They will want to help you get it, because you are clear, purposeful, deliberate and intent on what you want and need.